 |Ranking score and category|

 Among its many unique traditions, one that most distinguishes Sewanee students is their clothing.
 Unlike most other schools, wearing pajama-like clothing or jeans is not a rite of college passage at the southern Tennessee college of Sewanee—University of the South.
 In fact, it’s not even allowed.
 Sewanee students dress up for every class, a tradition meant to honor the sanctity of education.
 After class, students may need to change clothes if they want to explore all of the campus’ surrounding wilderness.
-Known as the Domain, the southern Tennessee campus has nearby opportunities to rock climb, mountain bike, and cave.
-More than 95 percent of all students live on campus, and freshmen are required to live on campus.
+Known as the Domain, the southern Tennessee campus has nearby opportunities to rock climb, mountain bike and cave.
+All students are required to live on campus unless they are granted an exception.
 The campus is also home to about 100 student clubs and organizations, including more than 20 very popular fraternities and sororities.
-The Sewanee Tigers compete in the NCAA Division III Southern Collegiate Athletic Conference.
+The Sewanee Tigers mostly compete in the NCAA Division III Southern Athletic Association.
 The football team plays on the oldest field in the South.
 Sewanee has 36 majors, and writing as a skill is stressed in all of them.
 Each summer, the school hosts the Sewanee Writers’ Conference, a congregation of esteemed authors and journalists.
-Nearly half the student body studies abroad doing their college tenure, and, for shorter trips within Tennessee, the campus is a 45-minute drive from Chattanooga and 90 minutes from Nashville.
+Nearly half the student body studies abroad doing their college tenure.
+For shorter trips within Tennessee, the campus is a 45-minute drive from Chattanooga and 90 minutes from Nashville.

 |School mission and unique qualities (as provided by the school):|

-The University of the South, known familiarly as Sewanee by its students, faculty, alumni and friends, offers an unmatched educational experience characterized by serious intellectual engagement between faculty and students.
+The University of the South, known familiarly as Sewanee, offers an unmatched educational experience characterized by serious intellectual engagement between faculty and students.
 Relationships that begin in the classroom extend to all facets of life here, and it is not unusual for students and faculty members to work shoulder to shoulder on research projects and journal articles, to meet for dinner or coffee at a local eatery, or to serve together as members of the University orchestra or volunteer fire department.
-In these ways, the Sewanee experience prepares its students for lives of integrity, achievement and service.
-The College of Arts and Sciences at the University has graduated 25 Rhodes Scholars (a record unmatched by all but a handful of institutions), 40 Watson Fellows, and 27 NCAA Postgraduate Scholars.
-The institution's School of Theology has added to its alumni ranks countless bishops, including three of the last four presiding bishops of the Episcopal Church.
+The College of Arts and Sciences at the University has graduated 26 Rhodes Scholars (a record unmatched by all but a handful of institutions), 43 Watson Fellows, and 29 NCAA Postgraduate Scholars.
+Sewanee's School of Theology has added to its alumni ranks countless bishops, including three of the last four presiding bishops of the Episcopal Church.
 The University is located atop the Cumberland Plateau between Nashville and Chattanooga, Tennessee.
-Sewanee's physical environment, which includes a 13,000-acre campus, provides an outstanding place for study, reflection, and recreation-and an unparalleled outdoor laboratory for environmental and other science classes.
+Sewanee's physical environment, which includes a 13,000-acre campus, provides an outstanding place for study, reflection, and recreation--and an unparalleled outdoor laboratory for environmental and other science classes.
 Over its history, Sewanee has become a meeting place for some of America's most respected literary figures.
-It is home to the Sewanee Writers Conference, the Sewanee Review (the nation's longest continuously published literary quarterly), and holds the copyrights to Tennessee Williams' body of work, which was left to the school by the playwright.
+It is home to the Sewanee Writers' Conference, the Sewanee Review (the nation's oldest continuously published literary quarterly), and holds the copyrights to Tennessee Williams' body of work, which were left to the school by the playwright.

 |School type||private, coed college|